mrzealot/preprocessor/_posts/2020-05-01-dale-carnegie-hogyan-szerezzunk-baratokat.md

 És ezzel kb. össze is foglaltuk a fejezetet.
 Bónusz két idézet:

-> Látszólag a tett az érzést követi, de igazából kéz a kézben járnak; és ha a szabályozzuk a tetteinket (amiket tudatosan irányíthatunk), közvetetten az érzéseinket is befolyásolhatjuk (amit tudatosan nem irányíthatnánk).
+> Látszólag a tett az érzést követi, de igazából kéz a kézben járnak; és ha szabályozzuk a tetteinket (amiket tudatosan irányíthatunk), közvetetten az érzéseinket is befolyásolhatjuk (amiket tudatosan nem irányíthatnánk).
 >
 > -- William James
 > > Action seems to follow feeling, but really action and feeling go together; and by regulating the action, which is under the more direct control of the will, we can indirectly regulate the feeling, which is not.